Lam Tai-fai: Sports

 He served as chairman of the Rangers Football Club and Happy Valley Athletic Association football team in the 1990s.
 He ran the Shatin Sports Association from 2007 to 2011, leading the club from third division to the first division.
 He serves as honorary president of the Handball Association of Hong Kong.

 He was a public supporter of the 2009 East Asian Games and was named a 2008 Beijing Olympic torch bearer in the Hong Kong Torch Relay.
 In 2016, Lam worked with the South China Athletic Association (SCAA) to develop a youth football training programme in support of football promotion at schools and in community districts.

 Lam was appointed director of the Hong Kong Sports Institute (HKSI) from 2009 to 2015 and became chairman on 1 April 2017.
 He is a member of the Sports Commission of the Hong Kong Sports Institute Limited (HKSI) and member of Major Sports Events Committee of the HKSAR.

 Foundation

 Lam established the Lam Tai Fai Charitable Foundation, a charitable foundation, in 2001.
 In 2004, Lam Tai Fai College (LTFC), supported by his charitable foundation, opened in Shatin, where he took the roles of supervisor and chairman of Incorporated Management Committee (IMC).
-Lam Tai Fai College is a Direct Subsidy Scheme (DSS) secondary school that promotes the all-round development of youth through the integration of academic learning, sports, design and technology.
-The school's vision is to integrate academic and sports to produce community leaders, professionals, academics, upright citizens, and cultured individuals.
-The school's mission is to contribute to youths' personal growth and intellectual development through a comprehensive, challenging, and demanding academic, aesthetic and physical programme.

-LTFC offers an innovative and broadening curriculum with four concentrations: fashion design, sports development, health education and innovative technology.
-The annual fashion show became an important event.
-This event features the best collections of student designers.
-It aims to provide a valuable learning experience to promote the spirit of inquiry, experimentation and exploration.

-Lam's commitment to education reaches beyond Hong Kong.
-In 2000, with the support of the Lam Tai Fai Charitable Foundation, Hong Kong Polytechnic University established Hong Kong's first MA programme in fashion and textile design.
-By granting scholarships to mainland students, he encouraged academics to study at Hong Kong Polytechnic University, which helped the further promotion and exchange of fashion and textile education on the mainland.
+Lam Tai Fai College is a Direct Subsidy Scheme (DSS) secondary school.

 In 2006, Lam expanded to work on improving basic education on the mainland and embarked on an educational project to build primary schools in rural areas across the country.
 The project launched in provinces such as Henan, Qing Hai, Hubei and Yunnan, encompassing 30 schools.